Best

 Comparison with Other Cities

-The average home prices in Montreal increased by 11% year-over-year, while Calgary's housing market and Toronto’s housing market saw average prices increase by 14% and 2.2%, respectively.
-Meanwhile, Vancouver's housing market witnessed a 0.5% decline in the average home price in the same period.
+The average home prices in Montreal increased by 5.8% year-over-year, while Calgary's housing market and Vancouver's housing market saw average prices increase by 12% and 2.5%, respectively.
+Meanwhile Toronto’s housing market witnessed a 1.6% decline in the average home price in the same period.

-On the other hand, the transactions in Montreal, Toronto and Vancouver grew significantly, increasing by 46%, 39% and 28% year over year, respectively.
-Meanwhile, transactions in Calgary increased at a much lower rate of 0.6%.
-However, it is noteworthy that Calgary’s housing market has been much hotter than others for the past two years.
+On the other hand, the transactions in Montreal and Vancouver grew significantly, increasing by 52.3% and 31.2% year over year, respectively.
+Meanwhile, transactions in Calgary and Toronto declined by 3.2% and 2.5%, respectively.
+Notably, Calgary's housing market stayed hotter than others for a significant portion of the past two years.

 Reasoning

 Montreal’s housing market activity has been influenced by mortgage rates and the influx of migrants since the end of the pandemic.
-The Bank of Canada (BoC) has cut its policy rate by 1.25% in the past six months, which led to a decline in the Montreal mortgage rates and Quebec City mortgage rates , making borrowing cheaper than last year.
+The Bank of Canada (BoC) has cut its policy rate by 1.75% over the past seven months, which led to a decline in the Montreal mortgage rates and Quebec City mortgage rates , making borrowing cheaper than in 2023.
 Meanwhile, the expectations surrounding future rate cuts and relative affordability compared to housing markets such as Toronto and Vancouver have also magnified sales activity in Montreal’s housing market compared to last year.

 Looking Forward